Accord on Afrikaner self-determination: Background

 In late 1993 the African National Congress and the newly established Afrikaner Volksfront - which was an umbrella organisation of several right-wing Afrikaner organisations - negotiated about a bantustan (also called volkstaat) for Afrikaners around Pretoria.
-The ANC agreed to negotiate because she is frightened that conservatives in the (white) South African Defence Force would commit a coup d'état to maintain white rule in South Africa.
-Although the ANC and the Afrikaner Volksfront come to an agreement, the far-right in the Afrikaner Volksfront refuse to sign the agreement.
+The ANC agreed to negotiate because they were concerned that conservatives in the (white) South African Defence Force would commit a coup d'état to maintain white rule in South Africa.
+Although the ANC and the Afrikaner Volksfront came to an agreement, the far-right in the Afrikaner Volksfront refused to sign the agreement and rejected the interim constitution of South Africa which was passed in November 1993.

-In the meanwhile the far-right in the Afrikaner Volksfront forced the Afrikaner Volksfront to boycott the general elections at 27 April 1994.
-At 26 February 1994 this leads to a rupture in the Afrikaner Volksfront, that consisted of an alliance between hardliners that did not want general (multi racial) election and moderates that want to establish a volkstaat before a general elections was held.
-The moderate Volkstaters led by general Constand Viljoen left the Afrikaner Volksfront and established their own party: the Freedom Front.
+As a result, the far-right in the Afrikaner Volksfront forced the Afrikaner Volksfront to boycott the general elections at 27 April 1994.
+On 26 February 1994 this led to a rupture in the Afrikaner Volksfront, that consisted of an alliance between hardliners that did not want general (multi-racial) elections and moderates that wanted to establish a volkstaat before a general election was held.
+The moderate Volkstaters, led by General Constand Viljoen, left the Afrikaner Volksfront and established their own party: the Freedom Front.

-In the same time about one million Afrikaners refused to accept a new state structure in which Afrikaners would lose their political power.
+At the same time about one million Afrikaners refused to accept a new state structure in which Afrikaners would lose their political power.
 This could lead to permanent public unrest after the elections.
-Especially in the last weeks before the general election, the ANC was afraid of an coup d'état by conservative Afrikaners.
+Especially in the last weeks before the general election, the ANC was afraid of a coup by conservative Afrikaners.
 At that time, the National Party refused to sign the final agreements with the ANC, because there was no agreement on amnesty for the members of the state security services of the Apartheid government.
-Therefore, the ANC continued to negotiate with conservative Afrikaners about a home land or volkstaat for Afrikaners.
-After the rupture of the Afrikaner Volksfront the ANC continued these talks with the Freedom Front.
+Therefore, the ANC continued to negotiate with conservative Afrikaners about a homeland or volkstaat for Afrikaners.
+After the rupture of the Afrikaner Volksfront, the ANC continued these talks with the Freedom Front.
 The ANC, Freedom Front and the NP-led government of South Africa came to an agreement on 23 April 1994.